Generate Significant Value by Contracting With Startups

 Startup teams are small and nimble.
 As they scale, resources are stretched thin and this may result in decreased performance levels.
 To mitigate performance risks, establish realistic SLAs with the vendor.
 Work with the company to consistently assess performance and identify actionable improvements to work upon.
 Ask for transparency and consistent communication surrounding times of anticipated growth.
 Remember, the startup is constantly learning and iterating based on your feedback; while there may be bumps in the road, they’ll likely fix issues quickly, resulting in a better long-term experience for your organization.

 Working with startups can pose significant risk; however, if approached correctly with sophisticated due diligence and transparency, the results may prove to be rewarding.
 Working on a deal with a growth-stage startup?
-Contact ProcureAbility to discuss your concerns with one of our professionals today.
+Contact ProcureAbility to discuss your concerns with one of our professionals today or learn more about Procurement Assessments & Transformations.